BriceDeLaCrompe/FreiBoxCommutator_V2/README.md

 # FreiBoxCommutator_V2

-we redesigned the 3D-printed FreiBox commutator to simplify assembly and reduce noise.
+We redesigned the 3D-printed FreiBox commutator to simplify assembly and reduce noise.
 The 3D-printed gears have been replaced with a timing pulley system.

 Since the detection principle and Arduino code are the same as in v1, please refer to our previous version on GitHub.
 Don't forget to cite our paper:
 - https://github.com/Optophys-Lab/FreiBox/tree/main/Commutator_FreiBox2022